-One of the realities for all school districts in the year 2015 is considering how staff and students would respond in the unlikely event of an armed intruder.
+One of the realities for all school districts is considering how staff and students would respond in the unlikely event of an armed intruder.
 On the Cloverleaf campus, you no doubt have noticed numerous safety upgrades that just weren’t necessary a generation ago.
 There is still more we can and need to do for our students.
-In collaboration with the Medina County Sheriff’s Department, Cloverleaf is implementing ALICE training.
+In collaboration with the Medina County Sheriff’s Department, Cloverleaf has implemented ALICE training.

-If you have any questions about the roll-out, please direct them to your child’s principal.
+If you have any questions, please direct them to your child’s principal.
 To the right you will find additional information from the ALICE Training Institute.